metabase/metabase/docs/exploration-and-organization/delete-and-restore.md

 ## Permanently deleting items

-Moving an item to Trash is not permanent: you'll be able to restore it to the original parent collection, or move it to a non-deleted collection.
+Moving an item to Trash doesn't delete the item completely: you'll be able to restore the item from the Trash.

 To permanently delete an item: